timedz351/AsyncParallelBatchImageFIlterApplicator/README.md

 - filter is applied to each photo parallely, photo is divided to 4 smaller photos - batch
 - each filter effect can be previewed in the UI before applying
 - it's actually really fast 😮
+- OOP
+- use of meta programming and Singleton pattern